Getting your Guinea Pig’s attention

 Your guinea pig may get uncomfortable and stressed as a result of any of these factors.

-The majority of these entail making certain that you and your guinea pig establish a strong bond as well as applying the proper training cues.
+The vast majority of them need you to ensure that you and your guinea pig form a strong relationship and that you apply the appropriate training signals.

 - Putting them through their paces

 Grooming is one of the most effective methods of developing a bond with your guinea pig.